SANTA Switch: How To Flip The Focus This Christmas

 Born in Patara, a land that is part of present-day Turkey, circa 280 A.D., a man left with a large sum of money when his parents passed away used it to help the poor.
 After his death in 344, the legend of his generosity grew.
 St. Nicholas transformed into the fabled character Santa Claus, the beloved old man who brings presents to children around the world on Christmas Eve.
 Over the years, while advertising and culture have popularized the image of the jolly, red-suited sleigh operator, many influences have made Santa what he is today.

-We're going to celebrate the true meaning of Christmas by encouraging each other to notice the needs of others and then empowering each other to meet those needs.
+As a family, we decided that we will commit to 31 days of generosity to celebrate the true meaning of Christmas by encouraging each other to 1) notice the needs of others and then 2) empower each other to meet those needs.

 Any time you leave the house for school, work, the grocery store, to take a walk - wherever you go, say a quick prayer and ask God to help you to be more deliberate to slow down and see the people around you.
 Then you’ll notice when one of them needs something.